** single-gpage.php **

 Summary:

-Antibiotics may mask the joint infection temporarily but they are unlikely to cure it.
+• Antibiotics may mask a joint infection temporarily but are unlikely to cure it.

-They will also compromise the success of any further treatments.
+• They may compromise the success of any further treatment.

 We will organise the necessary investigations and arrange an appointment if required.